 - Take the weight of your prime rib roast and multiply it x 6 minutes.
 As an example, a 6 lb. rib eye roast multiplied x 6 minutes = 36 minutes in the oven at 500 degrees F.

-- Once you’ve done this part, you’ll turn off the oven and let the prime rib remain in the oven to cook and rest for two hours, NEVER OPENING THE DOOR until it’s time to remove the prime rib – this is KEY!!!
+Once you’ve done this part, you’ll turn the oven down to its lowest temperature (usually 170 degrees F.) and let the prime rib remain in the oven to cook and rest for two hours, NEVER OPENING THE DOOR until it’s time to remove the prime rib.

 Here’s the formula for cooking medium prime rib: